raganwald/raganwald.github.com/_posts/2015-12-20-an-es6-program-to-compute-fibonacci.md

     octuple = times(quadruple, quadruple);
 {%endhighlight %}

-Now we only need three operations compared to seven.
 Of course, we left out how to deal with odd numbers.
 Fixing that also fixes how to deal with even numbers that aren't neat powers of two:

 {% highlight javascript %}
 let power = (matrix, n) => {